musicionary/ping-pong/README.md

 * A user should be able to enter a new number and see new results over and over again

+* A user should only be able to enter a number.
+The program validates that the input is a number and alert user if it isn't -Input Example: "Hi there"
+  -Output Example: alert: "Please only enter valid positive numbers"

 ## Credits

 By Chip Carnes